Overtime Calculator

 Common Overtime Mistakes Employers Make

-Through our extensive testing and original research into payroll disputes, we've identified the most common overtime calculation errors.
+Through our testing and original research into payroll disputes, we've identified the most common overtime calculation errors.
 These include failing to include non-discretionary bonuses in the regular rate, averaging hours over multiple weeks (unless a valid 14-day period applies under Section 7(j) for hospitals/nursing homes), improperly classifying employees as exempt, and not counting travel time that should be compensable.
 Each of these errors can result in significant underpayment of overtime wages.

 The Department of Labor reports that wage and hour violations, which primarily involve overtime, result in over $300 million in back wages recovered annually.
 This doesn't include the cases that are never reported.
 If you suspect your overtime isn't being calculated correctly, use this calculator to verify your expected pay and compare it against your actual paycheck.